 Plastic Surgery Malpractice Injuries

 Not all issues caused by plastic surgery procedures are considered negligent.
 Certain risks are present that no doctor or surgeon can predict or prevent.

 However, doctors, surgeons, and medical facilities could be liable in a malpractice lawsuit when botched procedures are caused by medical negligence during or after plastic surgery.
 Doctors who were not properly trained could also be liable for compensation if negligence is involved.

 Some common injuries that can occur from negligence during cosmetic surgeries include:

 - Post-operative infections

 - Deformities requiring multiple corrective plastic surgeries

 - Long-term damage to nerves, muscles, or other soft tissues

 - Wrongful death

-These types of injuries can have permanent damage for the patient, leaving them with physical disability, psychological and emotional trauma and financial hardships.
-When the injury was caused by negligence, the victim or their family has the right to file for a medical malpractice lawsuit to cover their damages from the plastic surgery that went wrong.
+When the injury was caused by negligence, the victim or their family has the right to file a medical malpractice lawsuit against the cosmetic surgeon to cover their damages from plastic surgery procedures that went wrong.